es-ude/elastic-ai.runtime.cloud/documentation/TWINS.md

-# TWINS
+# COMMUNICATION_ENDPOINTS

-All Twins must posses an unique identifier.
-An twin must be connected to a broker.
+All Communication Endpoints (CE) must posses an unique identifier.
+A CE must be connected to a broker.

-## Twin
+## CommunicationEndpoints

-It Is the Base for all Twins.
+It is the Base for all Endpoints.

-## Twin Stub
+## Remote CE

-Extends the Twin Class.
-It is used to communicate with other Twins.
+Extends the CE Class.
+It is used to communicate with other CEs.

-## Java Twin
+## Local CE

-Extends the Twin Class.
-It can be used to implement an own Device Twin, as a Service that communicates with Twins, or also as a Composite Twin.
+Extends the CE Class.
+It can be used to implement MQTT participants, e.g. Device Twins or Services.

 ## Device Twin

-Extends the Java Twin Class.
+Extends the Local CE Class.
 It can be used as a Twin for a Device.

-## Executable

-It can be used to make a Twin Class executable.